PromoFaux/Matterhook.NET.MatterhookClient/README.md

 ## Contributing

 We welcome everyone who wants to contribute to this repo!
-For it, just open an issue with your intention or make a comment in some open issue you would like to work on.
+Just open an issue with your intention or make a comment in some open issue you would like to work on.

+Please ensure that your Pull Requests are based on, and submitted against the development branch.